Finistere/antidote/README.rst

             password=db_password
         )

-    # Declare DatabaseWrapper as a service to be injected
+    # Declare DatabaseWrapper as a service to be injected.
-    # PY2: A class-wide argument -> dependency mapping is specified,
+    # PY2: A class-wide argument -> dependency mapping is specified.
     @antidote.register(mapping=dict(db=Database))
     class DatabaseWrapper(object):
         """